Current Size: 100%

 |The Phoenix Book Club - 5th through 8th graders

-Meets the second Tuesday of each month.
-7:00 p.m.
+Meets the second Tuesday of each month at 7:00 p.m.

 Each month a new theme or genre is selected.
 Children choose their own books from a prepared list and share their thoughts on the book they read and the theme or genre.
 In the summer specific titles are discussed.